ConceptBed: Evaluating Concept Learning Abilities of Text-to-Image Diffusion Models: Related Work

-\textbf{Text-to-Image Generative Model Evaluations.} Evaluating generative models is not widely explored.
-The FID~\cite{heusel2017gans} score is commonly used to measure generated image quality.
-CLIPScore~\cite{hessel2021clipscore} is another popular evaluation metric for reference-free image-text alignment.
-Another study focuses on compositional evaluations of text-to-image models on small subsets (CU-Birds and Oxford-Flowers)\cite{park2021benchmark}.
-DALL-Eval~\cite{cho2022dall} evaluates reasoning skills on synthetic datasets and social biases of text-to-image generative models.
-DALL-Eval\cite{cho2022dall}, VISOR\cite{gokhale2022benchmarking}, LAYOUTBENCH\cite{cho2023diagnostic} evaluates spatial reasoning abilities.
+\textbf{Text-to-Image Generative Model Evaluations.} Evaluating generative models is not widely studied.
+The FID \cite{heusel2017gans} score is commonly used to measure generated image quality.
+CLIPScore \cite{hessel2021clipscore} is another popular evaluation metric for reference-free image-text alignment.
+Another study focuses on compositional evaluations of text-to-image models on small subsets (CU-Birds and Oxford-Flowers) \cite{park2021benchmark}.
+DALL-Eval \cite{cho2022dall} evaluates reasoning skills on synthetic datasets and social biases of text-to-image generative models.
+DALL-Eval, VISOR \cite{gokhale2022benchmarking}, LAYOUTBENCH~\cite{cho2023diagnostic} evaluates spatial reasoning abilities.
+Parallel work T2I CompBench~\cite{huang2023t2i} also adopts the idea of VQA for accurate composition evaluations.
 Although text-to-image model evaluations are well-explored, they lack concept-specific assessments and cannot be used for evaluating concept learning.
-Ruiz \textit{et.\ al.} preferred to use DINO (an object-level visual feature extractor) for pair-wise cosine similarity~\cite{ruiz2022dreambooth}.
-However, DINO cannot distinguish two similar concepts from the concept hierarchy (e.g., two different breeds of dogs).
-These metrics do not capture the sensitivity of image generations observed in diffusion models.
-This sensitivity can be measured by calculating the confidence of the generated images being the same as ground truth reference images.
-Therefore, as part of \conceptbed{}, we propose a concept distortion-aware evaluation framework for better and more accurate evaluations.
+Therefore, \conceptbed{} attempts to overcome this gap in evaluations of novel visual concept learning abilities.